diva-exchange/iroha/README.md

 Within the compose file (docker-compose.yml) some environment variables are used.
 They might be adapted to local needs.

 ### TYPE
-Either NONE, I2P or P2P.
+Either NONE or I2P.
 NONE does not use any proxy.
 I2P looks for an I2P proxy and tries to use it.
-P2P looks for an peer-to-peer proxy and tries to use it.
-I2P is recommended, P2P is unstable and experimental.
 Defaults to NONE.

-### IP_PUBLISHED
-Published IP address of the iroha container.
-Mandatory.
-Reasonable value: 127.19.10.3.

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.